azuredevcollege/trainingdays/day7/challenges/bonus-1.md

 ![A display of the browsers developer tools](./img/https-inspector.png)

-If both requests are being served over https were good to got!
+If both requests are being served over https were good to go!